 In the 1960s, the student body and studies expanded as various junior college programs were developed.
 The junior college in 1964 was accredited by the Oklahoma State Regents for Higher Education.
-In 1973, the junior college received accreditation by North Central Association of Colleges and Schools.
+In 1973, the junior college received accreditation by North Central Association of Colleges and Schools (now The Higher Learning Commission).
 SCU was approved in 1979 by North Central as a four-year baccalaureate level degree-granting college in the field of religion.
 In 1981, the University moved to its current location in Bethany, Oklahoma and the name changed to Southwestern College of Christian Ministries.